Communities Rising is governed by a volunteer, unpaid, board of directors.

 She joined Accenture Federal Services in April 2015 where she works with multilateral, nonprofit, and security clients.
 Her experience includes Organizational Change Management through her work with strategic communications, marketing, and training.
 Kelly also has experience in research, business development, curriculum development, teaching, and grant writing.

 Kelly works in Washington DC.
 She graduated from American University with a B.A. in International Relations with a focus in Development.

 Jacob first visited India in the winter of 2008, running a soccer camp for over 250 children.
 Jacob has remained active with CR for the past nine years and plans to head back for a longer trip in 2017 to teach students how to program.

-Jacob is a software developer and entrepreneur living in San Francisco who works on the Firebase team at Google.
+Jacob is a software developer and entrepreneur living in San Francisco who worked on the Firebase team at Google.
 He is a 2012 graduate of Notre Dame where he studied Computer Science.
 He formerly worked at Microsoft in Seattle.

 Kathy fell in love with Communities Rising in 2015 when she volunteered for six weeks to help coach the teams that went to the First Lego League robotics competition.
 She also taught in CR’s after school programs.
 Since then, she has been working on grant writing and program development for CR.

 Kathy is a social worker who has spent the past 30 years working to improve access to income, health care, child care and education and training for individuals and families living below the poverty level in Pennsylvania.